NodeBE4/opinion/_posts/2022-08-01-EnclavedMicrostate.md

 It's next to a very busy pedestrian overpass.

+EDIT: Also (because I can't believe I forgot this detail) there's a good chance you'd pass by it while going to or leaving the Convention and Exhibition Centre, which you might do if you were at, say, Ani-Com, which ran there from last Friday until this Tuesday.

 ### 665: [Does Scepticism of China really mirror Anti Japanese Sentiment of the Past?](https://old.reddit.com/r/AskHistorians/comments/wefc37/does_scepticism_of_china_really_mirror_anti/), submitted on 2022-08-02 23:55:31+08:00.

 ----- __665.1__ -----2022-08-03 15:56:51+08:00: